AI Summary

 Single Line Text and Paragraph Text Field Reports

 Reports for these field types will display the text entered by users and the date and time of the related entry.
-To quickly access the full entry, you can click the icon on the far right.
+To open the full entry, click the icon on the far right of a response.

 Previewing Survey Results on the Entries Page